-Mosquito bites typically do not need treatment.
-Topical anti-itch creams can be applied to lessen itchy skin and discomfort.
-However, if more severe symptoms (allergic reaction, fever, headache, body aches) appear after a bite, see your healthcare provider.
+Mosquito bites typically don’t need treatment.
+Topical mosquito bite creams can relieve itchy skin and discomfort.
+However, see your healthcare provider if more severe symptoms develop after a bite (allergic reaction, fever, headache or body aches).
 Also, see a healthcare provider if you experience symptoms and have recently visited a place where mosquito-spread infections are common.
 Treatment will vary depending on the type and severity of the infection.

 How do I prevent mosquito bites?

-Mosquito bites can be prevented in several ways.
+You can prevent mosquito bites in several ways.
 These include:

-- Wearing a bug spray registered with the EPA (typically containing DEET)
+- Wearing a bug spray registered with the Environmental Protection Agency (typically containing DEET).

-When visiting an area with an active mosquito-carried disease, it is important to follow safety guidelines.
+When visiting an area with an active mosquito-carried disease, it’s important to follow safety guidelines.
 It can be dangerous to travel to areas with active mosquito-carried diseases when pregnant.
 Transmission of the Zika virus to a pregnant woman can impact the fetus (possibly causing birth defects).
 The virus can also spread through sexual contact.
-It is important to protect yourself and your partner if you have travelled to a region with Zika.
+It’s important to protect yourself and your partner if you’ve traveled to a region with Zika.

-You should see a doctor if you experience an allergic reaction to a mosquito bite or develop symptoms of a disease carried by mosquitoes.
-If you have visited a region with active mosquito-transmitted diseases and develop symptoms, see your doctor.
+You should see a healthcare provider if you experience an allergic reaction to a mosquito bite or develop symptoms of a disease carried by mosquitoes.
+If you’ve visited a region with active mosquito-transmitted diseases and develop symptoms, see your healthcare provider.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy